JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/codegptplus_v2.md

 - Now is able to use the chat, you can change to the agents or use our Model

 :::caution Remove Key
-If you want to remove your API Key from CodeGPT, select `Edit Connection` on `🔑`, and click on `Disconnect`
+If you want to remove your API Key from CodeGPT, select `Edit Connection` on `🔑`, and click on `Disconnect`.

 <p align="center">
       <img width="300" height="200" src="https://github.com/davila7/code-gpt-docs/assets/37567214/7a786f2e-f65d-4862-a1f7-61b705ff1cd5" />